LinqToDB4iSeries/Linq2DB4iSeries/README.md

 ### Minimum DB2 Version
 The provider can create SQL compatible with V7.1 and above.

-V7.1 PTF Level 38 introduced a proper sysntax for SKIP (OFFSET n ROWS).
+V7.1 PTF Level 38, V7.2 PTF Level 9 and V7.3 introduced a proper syntax for SKIP (OFFSET n ROWS).
 To have the provider generate this new syntax add MinVer="7.1.38" to the Provider or, if instantiating the provider in code set the parameter appropriatly.

 ### GUIDs
 DB2 doesn't have a GUID type.
 By default GUIDs will be stored as CHAR(16) FOR BIT DATA.
 This works and is probably the most efficient however it is unreadable when queried directly.